SuperElastix/SimpleElastix/README.md

 The SuperBuild will download and install dependencies (elastix, ITK, SimpleITK and SWIG) and compile SimpleElastix.
 Target language dependencies need to be pre-installed, e.g. `sudo apt-get install cmake swig monodevelop r-base r-base-dev ruby python python-dev tcl tcl-dev tk tk-dev` if you are running Linux.
 Note that this project takes around an hour to build on a quad-core machine.

+SimpleElastix has been tried and tested on Ubuntu 14.10 with GCC 4.9.2.
+Other platforms may experience issues related to SWIG wrapping.

 ### Building Manually
 This is not the recommended way of building SimpleElastix but it can be useful if you want to use a system version of ITK, SWIG or your own version of elastix.